 - Living With Insanity did an arc where David wrote a story about his Author Avatar saving a bunch of orphans from Saint Hitler and his stormtroopers (as in, actual Star Wars stormtroopers) who were obsessed with anal rape.
 It ended with the Marty's sexiness causing a lady Nazi to give up without a fight and Hitler surrendering for no real reason.
 And they all lived happily ever after.
 Except for Hitler, who died two weeks later of AIDS.

 - Just so no one thinks it was serious, the entire arc was called "Bad Writing".

 - Overlord Bob does this with viarous fantasy cliches - bunch of adventurers invades Evil Overlord's inner sanctuary and he uses their stereotypical flaws to defeat them and transform into viarous sexy creatures.
 In the end the same happens to him and his rival, evil sorcerer Tim.
 Maid's Quest, set in the same Universe, does the same with various stereotypical evil knights.

-- Garfield Minus Garfield is a deconstruction of its source material, but it's a Deconstructive Parody because it's played for laughs and is a parody of the original.
-Seeing as though Word Of God apparently stated that Garfield never talked in the comic, both that and this show just how much of a wreck Jon really is.
+- Garfield Minus Garfield is a deconstructive parody of its source material.
+Seeing as though Word of God apparently stated that Garfield never talked in the comic, both that and this show just how much of a wreck Jon really is.